Every destination has traditions that make the experience one that takes us out of the ordinary and into the culture and history of faraway places.

 During Darwin’s time, the ritual was a hazing of sorts.
 Griffins were forced to endure being baptized in the ocean, shaving, and all sorts of unpleasant ordeals undertaken by experienced shipmates to test the mettle of the new recruits.
-Darwin’s ceremony took place on February 17, 1832 aboard The Beagle, the young naturalist was thirty years old.
+Darwin’s ceremony took place on February 17, 1832, aboard The Beagle, the young naturalist was 23 years old.
 He wrote in his diaries of the experience, stating:

-On a cruise through the Galapagos, the navel tradition has become an inspiration for celebrations when the line is crossed.
+On a cruise through the Galapagos, the naval tradition has become an inspiration for celebrations when the line is crossed.
 It’s a night that’s remembered, standing out amid the natural wonders of the islands.
-Far from the ordeals of the past, its a fun tradition that honers the past while enjoying the present.
+Far from the ordeals of the past, it is a fun tradition that honors the past while enjoying the present.

 For more information about cruises in the Galapagos Islands, contact a member of our team through this site or our toll-free number.